Biological ornament: Examples

 Ornamentation is a common biological trait seen in birds.
 The male quetzals has elaborate ornamentation to aid in mating.
 Male resplendent quetzal (Pharomachrus mocinno) have iridescent green wing coverts, back, chest and head, and a red belly.
-During mating season, male quetzals grow twin tail feathers that form an amazing train up to three feet long (one meter) with vibrant colors.
+During mating season, male quetzals grow twin tail feathers that form an amazing train up to 1 m long with vibrant colors.
 Conversely, female quetzals have no ornamentation and are drably colored.
 Coloration and tail feather length in quetzals help determine mate choice because the females choose the more elaborately ornamented males.

-Other birds that exhibit ornamentation include sage grouses (Centrocercus sp.) and widowbirds (Euplectes sp.).
+Other birds that exhibit ornamentation include sage grouse (Centrocercus sp.) and widowbirds (Euplectes sp.).
 Sage grouse gather in a lek, or a special display area, and strut and display their plumage to attract a mate.
 The extraordinary tail feathers of the male long-tailed widowbird (Euplectes progne) are displayed to choosy females while the male flies above his grassland territory.

-Biological ornamentation is also seen in the common roach fish, Rutilus rutilus.
-Male roach fish develop sexual ornaments (breeding tubercles) during the breeding season.
+Biological ornamentation is also seen in the fish species common roach Rutilus rutilus.
+Male roach develop sexual ornaments (breeding tubercles) during the breeding season.
 Roach display lek-like spawning behavior, whereby females choose between males, usually choosing the more elaborately ornamented ones.